HEX Minutes 10/24/2024October 24, 2024

 MS. TAYLOR: Thank you.

-HEARING EXAMINER DICKMAN: I'm sorry for the
+HEARING EXAMINER DICKMAN: I'm sorry for the hurricane damage that you had.

-MS. TAYLOR: Well, it's not -- I didn't have hurricane damage,
+MS. TAYLOR: Well, it's not -- I didn't have hurricane damage, but, you know, up the road

-but, you know, up the road it's -- it just gets increasingly worse --
+it's -- it just gets increasingly worse --

 HEARING EXAMINER DICKMAN: Well, it's --